bhauman/rebel-readline/rebel-readline/doc/intro.md

-when newcomers come to Clojure the most intelligent decision they can make, is to not try and negotiate the tooling needed for an editor REPL connection but rather just use the `clojure.main/repl` or `lein repl` and/or a edit a file with a familiar editor and constantly rerun a script or a `-main` function.
-Thus they experience a stunted workflow that is all too familiar in other languages and it is easy to miss-construe this as the Clojure experience.
+when newcomers come to Clojure the most intelligent decision they can make, is to not try and negotiate the tooling needed for an editor REPL connection but rather just use the `clojure.main/repl` or `lein repl` and/or a edit a file with a familiar editor and constantly re-run/load a script or a `-main` function.
+Thus they experience a stunted workflow that is all too familiar in other languages and it is easy to miss-construe this as the Clojure development experience.

 A fluid interactive programming workflow is a fundamental difference that Clojure offers yet many newcomers will often never see or